TomPatterson9/gildedrp/public/rules.md

 - Give your opponent a chance to respond verbally and prepare for their own next move

 - Find ways to indicate imminent violence, especially if your weapon is not already drawn and pointed.
-Some examples of this include: using the hand on holster stance, using /me, verbally indicating you may be planning on attacking, moving into cover, etc
+Some examples of this include using the hand on holster stance, using /me, verbally indicating you may be planning on attacking, moving into cover, etc

 - If you have a reason to harm an NPC, roleplay the scene even if no other players are present in the immediate vicinity.
 This should only be done with the intention of creating roleplay, and as stated above, will likely come with in-character consequences.

-# Fast Travel Locations:
+# Fast Travel Locations

 - There are numerous mechanics that "teleport" you to another location as a form of fast travel.
 (Eg. Guarma Boat, Casino Boat, Apartments, and some Businesses).